-It is essential that young people aged under 18 and their families understand the court process and are provided with appropriate support, guidance and assistance (Scottish Government, 2011; Smith, Dyer and Connelly, 2014).
-This is key as young people report experiencing the court process as:
+It is essential that children and young people aged under 18 and their families understand the court process and are provided with appropriate support, guidance and assistance (Scottish Government, 2011; CYCJ, 2019).
+This is key as children and young people report experiencing the court process as:

 “…a series of ‘rapid fire judgements’, from being in the cells, to seeing the social worker, to meeting your legal advisor and on to the courtroom.
 They felt lost and unsupported by all those they came into contact with during the process” (Cook, 2015, p.9).